Life after cancer: Getting back to “normal” after treatment

 Do you still feel like the same person you were before diagnosis?
 Cancer doesn’t have to define you, but it might have changed you – or have made you see things differently.
 That’s not necessarily a bad thing.
 Going through hard times can give you strength you didn’t know you had.
 It can give you a unique perspective.
 But once you’re out of treatment, it’s normal to feel a bit lost.
 You’ve gone from the role of ‘patient’ to ‘survivor’ – but what does being a survivor mean?
+You might not identify with this term at all.
 It’s easy to allow cancer to become a big part of your identity – especially if you’re faced with the daily after-effects or the physical and emotional scars of treatment.

 Take a step back.
 You need to find out what simply being you means now.

 It might take a while to find your feet again but this will happen as you get back into different aspects of your life.
 Remember all the other things that you are – a student, a colleague, a blogger, a writer, an athlete, a musician, a dreamer, an explorer – you are so much more than just a survivor.
 You don’t need to ‘move on’ from cancer.
 Just be mindful of your experience, and don’t give it more attention than it deserves.
 Cancer isn’t you: it was just part of the process of discovering who you are.

 I have definitely been changed by cancer.
 I think about things a lot more now.
 I overthink and I worry about things.
 I over assess things that I’ve done.
 I know I will never be the same person again.
 It has changed me in many ways, although it's mostly changed me for the better.
 I certainly appreciate the small things more.